 A shandy, in reality, is a mixed drink made with beer, or what we would today call a beer cocktail.
 It is a beer MIXED with lemonade, or a lemon or lemon/lime soft drink, or orange or other fruit juice, or more historically, ginger ale.
 Although the current definition of a Shandy seems to be most often described as beer mixed with lemonade or carbonated lemonade (basically lemon or lemon-lime soda) in equal parts, it is not clear how and when this definition came about.
 References to “shandy” in the 1800’s refer to the Shandy gaf, which is described as beer and ginger beer mixed in equal parts, but other references exist such as “beer shandy” being a glass of beer and a glass of ale.

 Modern references to it usually do not bother to try to define with any sort of precision and there are other similar drinks from various regions.
 It does not taste like a beer and is usually only about half beer.
 There is a huge difference between a lemon brewed beer and a lemonade shandy.
 If you want a beer, then do not make the mistake of ordering a shandy.

 Shandy’s are EASY to Make

 And, you can make a shandy at home.
-It is so exceedingly simple you will soon realized that you are being ripped off by a bottled shandy, since you are paying a beer price for what is simply half a beer.
+It is so exceedingly simple you will soon realize that you are being ripped off by a bottled shandy since you are paying a beer price for what is simply half a beer.
 And, your homemade version will probably be better than any pre-bottled version, if you are into this kind of thing.
 A simple Google search will provide you with many examples.

 Just as you wouldn’t call a wine spritzer a type of wine, people should not call a Shandy a type of beer.
 By the way, older recipes had ginger beer in them, as well, and any number of other ingredients.